 Loyola offers as many scholarships as there are students.
-For freshman and transfer students, scholarships are based on outstanding academic achievement, competitive test scores and significant community involvement.
+For freshman and transfer students, scholarships are based on outstanding academic achievement and significant community involvement.
 Learn more about a variety of tools for your students to finance their education.

 When your student is admitted into Loyola, they will need to formally accept Loyola’s offer by paying the enrollment deposit by MAY 1.
 They will also need to sign up for New Student Orientation, which takes places during the summer before they start at Loyola.
 Visit our First Year Students checklist for more information about joining the Wolf Pack.

 We invite and encourage college, guidance, and independent counselors as well as community-based professionals to visit us.
-You can join a regularly scheduled group tour or arrange for an individual appointment.
+We have individual tour reservations available for students that are able to travel to New Orleans.
+For counselors and students that are not able to visit in person, check out our virtual tour options.
 We’d love to talk with you, so please reach out to the admissions counselor assigned to your area.